-The latter puts in evidence the correlation between the PG procedures and the impact categories.
-The major impact of the grouting mix in comparison to the other processes comes evidently out.
-On the other hand, the analysis reveals that the "climate change", frequently highlighted as a key influence in sustainability reports, results to be just one of several crucial aspects to consider.
+The provided visual representation illustrates the correlation between the permeation grouting procedures and the impact categories inside the characterization perspective.
+The significance of the grouting mix in relation to other processes is evident.
+However, our analysis reveals that climate change, which is frequently highlighted as a key influence in sustainability reports, is just one of several crucial aspects to consider.

-Fig. 18-2, Permeation grouting technique: impacts, characterization view.
+Fig. 8-6, Permeation grouting technique: impacts, characterization view.